lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 ## Manipulate the attribute

-Then, the next step is to add some code in the `checkAllBoxes` method.
-Follow the logic we discussed at the beginning and think about how we want to manipulate the `checkAllChecked` property in `data`.
+The next step is to add some code in the `checkAllBoxes` method.
+Follow the logic we discussed at the beginning and think about how we want to manipulate the `allChecked` property in `data`.

 You've got everything in hand to tackle the rest of this challenge.